NickBulbeck/CampaignChart/dataLayer.md

    takes x and y co-ordinates as parameters so that we can easily iterate through a list of them read in from outside.

-TODAY IS: Tuesday
+TODAY IS: Thursday

-1) Create a chart object in app.js
+1) Add a chart title to the playArea
+1) Populate the chartLoad div with a paragraph tag containing the name of everything in dataBase
+1) Add an event hondler that retrieves the chart by name
-2) Create a function in dataAccess that loads it into
+1) Add a function (called fae above) that loads all the munros fae the chart into playArea